MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-rest-api-use.md

 This article provides examples that use the **cURL** utility to create Azure Stack requests. cURL is a command-line tool with a library for transferring data.
 These examples walk through the process of retrieving a token to access the Azure Stack API.
 Most programming languages provide Oauth 2.0 libraries, which have robust token management and handle tasks such as refreshing the token.

-Review the entire process of using the Azure Stack REST API with a generic REST client, such as **cURL**, to help you understand the underlying requests and what you can expect to receive in a response payload.
+Review the entire process of using the Azure Stack REST API with a generic REST client, such as **cURL**, to help you understand the underlying requests and what you can expect in a response payload.

 This article doesn't explore all the options available for retrieving tokens such as interactive sign-in or creating dedicated App IDs.
 To get information about these topics, see [Azure REST API Reference](https://docs.microsoft.com/rest/api/).